braingeneers/SpikeCanvas-EphysPipeline/DEPLOYMENT_ARCHITECTURE.md

-# EphysPipeline Deployment Architecture
+# SpikeCanvas Deployment Architecture

-Visual guide to deployment options and architecture for Maxwell EphysPipeline.
+Visual guide to deployment options and architecture for Maxwell SpikeCanvas.

 ---